Socialist feminism: Toxic masculinity

+Toxic masculinity is not specific to any specific country or culture, different places around the world have their own words to describe toxic masculine behaviors.
+The word and concept Machismo is an example of this, it's primarily used in Spanish speaking countries and describes behavior that not only promotes misogyny, enforces traditional gender roles while glorifying masculinity and disregarding femininity.

 Gender pay gap

 Socialist feminist theories have been used to highlight the economic disparities amongst women on a global scale.
 Contemporary socialist feminists have shifted their concerns from uncompensated house labor to the insufficient pay women receive for work done outside the home.
 Although some women have secured high-paying male-dominated jobs, most find work in service, clerical, agriculture, and light industrial work.
 Feminist philosopher Rosemarie Tong presents three common reasons for the gender wage gap: "the concentration of women in low-paying, female-dominated jobs; the high percentage of women who work part-time rather than full-time; and outright wage discrimination against women."

 The gender pay gap has been produced and sustained through patriarchal and capitalist conditions.
 The feminization and devaluation of service-based jobs have subjected women to low wages.
 The lack of access women have to alternative employment which may harbor higher pay, has increased the wage gap.
 Households that cannot hire additional aid for domestic duties limit the hours women are able to work outside their homes—having to do both outside and inside labor results in the uncompensated "second shift", expanding the gap.
 Women's work is considered "secondary wages" under patriarchy.
 Even women who can work full-time and do the same jobs as men are not paid equally.
 Tong claims that "women are paid less simply because they are women, a very disturbing thought to say the least."

 The gender pay gap is an issue that is especially prevalent in the United States.
 In Feminist Policy and Human Nature, Allison Jagger describes the biological differences between women and men that would affect job performance namely "Most evidently, women's reproductive functions may mean that women have needs for pregnancy leave, maternity services and arrangements for easy access to their nursing babies."
 This fact insists that it is not only important but it is necessary for the workplace to incorporate this fairly into contracts.
 Forcing women to take unpaid maternity leave goes into the issue of the gender wage gap since women have reproductive needs that go far beyond men but are not compensated for that.